SharpDevOps10/SelfAssessment/Skills/NodeJS.md

   - Native test runner
   - Logging
   - Application configuring
-  - Testing
+  - Testing: 🖐️ used
   - CI/CD
-  - Readable
+  - Readable: 🖐️ used
-  - Writable
+  - Writable: 🖐️ used
   - Transform
   - back pressure
-  - Buffer
+  - Buffer: 🖐️ used
-  - Console
+  - Console: 🖐️ used
   - Inspector
   - Reliability
   - Quality